In this article, you’ll learn everything you need to know about First Contentful Paint (FCP), including:

 As of 2022, WordPress powers around 43% of all websites on the Internet.

 All WordPress websites have a theme and at least 2-3 additional plugins.
 These themes and plugins often have a huge amount of JS (and CSS) baked into them.

-To achieve great performance with a WordPress website, apply all the techniques that we already mentioned and choose your theme carefully.
+To achieve great performance with a WordPress website, apply all the techniques that we already mentioned and choose your theme and plugins carefully.
 A lot of themes offer demo versions, which you can run through the speed testing tools shown above.

 Besides that, you can go through your website and search for excessive JS usage.
 A few elements you can look out for are:

 Images and videos that can be served with HTML & CSS instead of JS;